VISHAL2005-A1/StayEase/README.md

-# 🏠 StayEasy – Secure Accommodation Booking Platform
+# 🏠 StayEase – Secure Accommodation Booking Platform

 A full-stack web application that allows users to list, browse, and book accommodations securely.
 Built with the MERN-adjacent stack using Node.js, Express.js, MongoDB, and Passport.js.